Brocatel Markdown Grammar Spec

 Usage: A code block with its meta string set to

-.Semantics: The code block is evaluated at compile-time to extend the compiler with macros, etc.
+macro.Semantics: The code block is evaluated at compile-time to extend the compiler with macros, etc.

 For example,

-markdown```lua macro function hello_world() return md.paragraph({ md.text("hello world from a macro") }) end ```
+markdown```lua macro function hello_world() return md.paragraph({ md.text("hello world from a macro") }) end ```defines a macro

-that returns a Markdown paragraph with the text.
+hello_worldthat returns a Markdown paragraph with the text.

 Runtime Evaluation